Krakow

 publication was an astronomical calendar issued in Krakow in

-– seventeen years after Gutenberg’s Bible and three
+printer – seventeen years after Gutenberg’s Bible and

-years before the first British book would appear in print.
-The
+three years before the first British book would appear in

-first book ever printed in the Cyrillic alphabet also was
+print.
+The first book ever printed in the Cyrillic alphabet

-mill was launched to supply local budding print shops.
+first paper mill was launched to supply local budding print

 In the first half of the